Getting the Best out of Annuals

 I highly recommend adding some Soil Moist into the potting soil.
 We have a very cool Soil Moist that has Mycorrhiza in it.
 Mycorrhiza is this awesome beneficial bacteria that attaches to the roots of the annual plants, allowing them to absorb more water and nutrients.
 The Soil Moist is most important for helping the pots retain moisture just in case you get a little busy and forget to water one day.
 If you use our Van Wilgen’s Container Mix, the Soil Moist and fertilizer are already built into it…3 steps in one!

 Next comes the fertilizer.
 I cannot stress enough how important it is to fertilize your annuals in containers.
 We water our pots so often that the nutrients leach out quickly.
 Begin by mixing in Van Wilgen’s All Purpose Slow Release Plant Food.
 This food serves as a good base for planting because it feeds slowly over a long period of time.
-Use the slow release food every 2 months in your containers.
+Use the slow-release food every 2 months in your containers.
 Don’t stop there!
 Now it is time to push them to the maximum.
 Remember, annuals can handle it.
 Use VW Bloom Booster.
 The Bloom Booster is loaded with phosphorus and pushes tons of blooms.
 Use the Bloom Booster every 2 weeks through the season.
 Why the heck not?!

 Let’s not get too far ahead of ourselves.
-Do not forget the basics such as water, sun and dead-heading.
+Do not forget the basics such as water, sun, and dead-heading.
 No matter how good the soil is or how often you fertilize, without the basics, your annuals will not thrive.
 Be sure to water your annual pots daily.
-If the temperatures get above 85 degrees, you will need to water those pots 2X’s per day.
+If the temperatures get above 85 degrees, you will need to water those pots two times per day.
 Don’t forget the sun.
 The annuals on Darlene’s top 10 list need full sun to give you the bloom you desire.
 Dead-heading is key to keep them looking sharp and perky.

 Give a little to your annuals and you will get a whole lot of flowers and joy in return.